 Conversion of underutilized low-cost biomass to liquid fuel and other useful products at a price competitive with fossil fuel is one of the prime objectives of renewable energy research.
 The income derived from production of the raw materials plus the value-added income from jobs at bioconversion plants has also sparked the attention of groups interested in revitalizing rural America.
 Our research bio-fuels team has been instrumental in the development of the bio-conversion process for converting switchgrass to ethanol.
 The gasification process is unique in that it utilizes all types of cellulosic materials which are abundant in the Southern Great Plains.
-The process also utilizes the syn gases for other uses in process which lends additional profits.
-The future is bright for the continuations of the development of economical biop- fuel conversion processes.
+The process also utilizes the syn-gases for other uses in process which lends additional profits.
+The future is bright for the continuations of the development of economical bio-fuel conversion processes.
+One conversion technology was licensed in 2006, and it is hopeful that this will eventually lead to commercialization.